istobran/hexo-blog/source/_posts/novalogic-wac-script-help.md

 //-------------------------------------------------------

-//IFNAME -&gt; give a condition a Name
+//IFNAME -> give a condition a Name

 //CODEIF [ifname] triggers THEN // optional named if